Returns a Variant (Long) specifying the number of time intervals between two dates.

 When comparing December 31 to January 1, DateDiff for Year ("yyyy") returns 1 even though only a day has elapsed.

-The DateDiff() function may be used in VBA or in an SQL query.
+The DateDiff() function can be used in VBA or in an SQL query.

 DateDiff("ww", "Jan 01","Feb 14")